gaqzi/reflections/content/python/difference_between_typevar_and_union.md

 T = TypeVar("T", int, str)
 ```

-So, what's the difference between these two and when to use what?
+So, what's the difference between these two and when to use which?
 The primary difference is:

-> T's type needs be consistent across multiple uses within a given scope, while U's doesn't.
+> T's type needs to be consistent across multiple uses within a given scope, while U's doesn't.

 With a `Union` type used as function parameters, the arguments, as well as the return type, can all be different: